Canon 450D vs Panasonic GX8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 450D and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

 Both the 450D and the GX8 have been discontinued, but can regularly be found used on eBay.
 The 450D was replaced by the Canon 500D, while the GX8 was followed by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.